thilk/sockpuppet-config/README.md

 intended for small and mid-sized clusters, and this functionality was a good fit for our needs.

+We saw a little too much of, e.g., "XXXXXXXXX offers several support tiers in addition to expert consulting services to XXXXXXXXX Enterprise customers for optimized new implementations and complex data center transformation projects," which essentially just amount to paying some VC-funded outfit
+$XXX/hour to literaly write config file for your config files.
+It seemed as though much of the complexity in this space was superfluous.

 If you write any other simple, basic primitives that are useful to you, try submitting a pull request to include them here.